chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ![](/images/docs/admin-policies-migrated.png)

 ## Policy Conversion

-We recommend that you reconstitute your v1 policies as v2 policies.
-Once this policy conversion is done, delete the old legacy v1 policies and you will have an up-to-date system.
+If you started on IAM v1 and migrated your IAM v1 policies to IAM v2 then you should move any members of your IAM v1 legacy policies to the appropriate IAM v2 policies and then delete the IAM v1 legacy policies.

 To delete a legacy policy, open the menu on any custom policy, which is located at the end of the policy row, and select **Delete Policy** from the menu.
-You will not have this option for Chef-managed policies.

 A warning appears if members are still attached to the policy because deleting that policy disrupts access for all of its members.
 However, you will still be able to delete the policy.